mzonov/Android-Interview-Questions/README.md

   An activity in the Paused state may continue to update the UI if the user is expecting the UI to update.
 Examples of such an activity include one showing a navigation map screen or a media player playing.
 Even if such activities lose focus, the user expects their UI to continue updating.

   You should **not** use `onPause()` to save application or user data, make network calls, or execute database transactions.

+  *Note:* The app stays in this state until something happens to take focus away from the app.

   `onStop()`

   The system calls `onStop()` when the activity is no longer visible to the user.
 This may happen because the activity is being destroyed, a new activity is starting, or an existing activity is entering a Resumed state and is covering the stopped activity.
 In all of these cases, the stopped activity is no longer visible at all.

+  You should also use `onStop()` to perform relatively CPU-intensive shutdown operations.
+For example, if you can't find a more opportune time to save information to a database, you might do so during `onStop()`.

+  *Note:* Once your activity is stopped, the system might destroy the process that contains the activity if the system needs to recover memory.
+Even if the system destroys the process while the activity is stopped, the system still retains the state of the `View` objects (such as text in an `EditText` widget) in a `Bundle` (a blob of key-value pairs) and restores them if the user navigates back to the activity.

   `onRestart()`

   The system invokes this callback when an activity in the Stopped state is about to restart. onRestart() restores the state of the activity from the time that it was stopped.

   This callback is always followed by `onStart()`.